 General Ulysses S. Grant was in many respects a great man.
 He was undeniably a great general.
 As President of the United States, however, he didn’t perform nearly as well; he just wasn’t well-suited for the position.
 He had heart, and at least expressed much more passion for the plight of minorities (including women, Native Americans, and people of color) and the injustices done to them than did even Lincoln, if not nearly as eloquently.
-But with an almost total lack of political instincts, his expressions remained ineffectual.
+But with an almost total lack of political instincts (as well as the lack of legislation at the time enabling federal action protecting minorities), his positions on these issues remained largely ineffectual.